mjza/EBF-Code-sample/README.md

 http://localhost:8080/
 ```

-You can even run the app in a terminal by typing the following command inside the project folder:
+Alternatively, you can run the application in a terminal by typing the following command inside the project folder:

 ```
 mvn spring-boot:run